 These two brands (Travelon and PacSafe ) are comparable in price and security features.
-Decisions (at least for us) came down to design and usability…I preferred the Travelon bags for myself.
+Beyond that, our decisions came down to design and usability…I preferred the Travelon bags for myself.
 My husband, who prefers to travel with a backpack, chose the PacSafe.
 Now….neither of these brands are ‘cheap’….However, some small discounts are out there if you are willing to jump through the necessary hoops.

-I began my research on the company websites (and that’s what I recommend…).
-That’s where I found the most accurate and reliable information on dimensions, etc….
+I began my research on the company websites (my recommendation…).
+That’s where I found accurate information on dimensions, etc….
 (As you may know, info on Amazon may or may not be correct) and which bags had the features we each wanted.
-Once I knew what bags I was interested in, I went to other sources – Amazon, eBags….and strangely enough, Kohl’s which carries a SMALL inventory of these bags.
+Once I knew what bags I was interested in, I compared prices on other sites – Amazon, eBags….and strangely enough, Kohl’s which carries a SMALL inventory of these bags.
 (Target sells a FEW of their wallets).
 Prices really don’t vary much among these sources, but with Kohls coupons/Kohl’s Dollars or discounts with Amazon, there may be some savings.
-TJ Maxx and Marshalls also occasionally has a small inventory of Travelon items though I’ve rarely found the bags…and of course, their inventory is constantly changing….
+TJ Maxx and Marshalls occasionally has a small inventory of Travelon items though I’ve rarely found the bags…and of course, their inventory is constantly changing….

-For myself, I was looking at TWO bags – a cross body purse for traveling days or times when we were in crowded public places AND a carry on for the flights.
+For myself, I was looking at TWO bags – a cross body purse for traveling days or days touring crowded public places AND a carry on for the flights.
 My husband was in the market for a backpack.

 Purse: I wanted something cross body, small and lightweight but still large enough to carry wallet, passport, cell phone/cord, and a few personal items.
 I found what I wanted in the Travelon Anti-theft Classic Essential Messenger Bag on Amazon.
 With discounts/reward points I ended up paying around $25 for it.